SoNaRR2020: Coastal margins

 Agriculture faces a major challenge in reducing its contribution to climate change.
 It needs to reduce greenhouse gas emissions and has a role to play in storing carbon.

 More efficient use of nutrients at field, farm and catchment scales could reduce diffuse pollution and improve soil condition without affecting the amount of food production.
 However, system changes to current agricultural practices are required to fully address both the nature and climate emergencies.

-This chapter will explore the current condition of productive agricultural land in Wales.
-It will look at what can be done to improve ecosystem resilience and services.
+This chapter explores the current condition of productive agricultural land in Wales.
+It looks at what can be done to improve ecosystem resilience and services.
 Actions that include diversifying the land, managing soils and nutrients and using innovative, sustainable farming practices can both improve productivity and safeguard the environment.

 The Enclosed farmland chapter's evidence needs are included in the overall evidence needs table.